jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 A *street thug with club in hand sneaks up on an unsuspecting mark knowing that one quick strike to the back of the head will render his victim unconscious.
 Students listen intently to their weapons master as she instructs them on the finer points of spear fighting and how a quick change in grip can extend their reach to strike opponents at a distance.
 A veteran soldier, standing in formation shoulder to shoulder to green recruits, grits his teeth as he sets his pike to recieve the front ranks of the charging orc horde.
 With a flick of the wrist a bounty hunter wraps her whip around the ankles of a fleeing bounty enabling her to claim the full reward for bringing him in alive.
 A dual-wielding swordsman's quick flashing blades deter his enemies from trying to slip past him, while nearby his lightly armored halfling companion easily dodges past the slow and clumsy strikes of an ogre's greatclub.*

 The 5th edition Player's Handbook presents a very streamlined and simplified equipment list.
 It serves as a fine starting point for most campaigns, but it lacks a certain amount of variety.
 This rules supplement presents new weapons, armor, shields and related properties inspired by previous editions to add flavor, provide interesting choices, and create meaningful distinctions between items.
-In addition to new items and properties there are rules on how to tweak items further to create custom high quality or low quality items and a list of updates to rules regarding proficincies and feats that deal with armor, shields, and weapons.
+In addition to new items and properties there are rules on how to tweak items further to create custom high-quality or low-quality items and a list of updates to rules regarding proficincies and feats that deal with armor, shields, and weapons.

 ## Weapons